variadico/noti/README.md

     token from the Create New Application/Plugin page.
 NOTI_PUSHOVER_DEST
     Pushover message destination.
 Should be your User Key.
+NOTI_SIMPLEPUSH_KEY
+    Simplepush key.
+Install the Simplepush app and retrieve your key there.
 NOTI_SLACK_TOK
     Slack access token.
 Log into your Slack account and retrieve a token from the Slack Web API page.